libhal-google/libhal.github.io/mkdocs/user_guide/fundamentals.md

 Not all libraries will implement an interface.
 Some drivers are

-## Driver Sources
+## Driver Types

-Drivers can be sources from a number of places.

-- **Peripheral Drivers**: Drivers for a platform that is embedded within the device and therefore cannot be removed from the chip and is fixed in number.
+- **Peripheral Drivers**: Drivers for a platform that is embedded within the platform or development board and therefore cannot be removed from the chip and is fixed in number.
 - **Device Drivers**: Drivers for devices external to a platform.
 In order to communicate with such a device the platform must have the necessary peripherals and peripheral drivers to operate correctly.